2014 – 2015

 The Earl F. Sykes Student Union first opened in 1975 as the community center for West Chester University.
 Major renovations and a building expansion was completed in 1995 providing students with a new 102,000-square-foot facility.

-The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Judicial Affairs and Student Assistance, Greek Life, and Student Leadership and Involvement.
+The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Judicial Affairs and Student Assistance, Fraternity and Sorority Life, Student Leadership and Involvement, Off-Campus and Commuter Services, and LGBTQA Services.
 The Student Services, Inc. Business Office and Student Activities department, along with student clubs and organizations, are also located on the second floor.

 The third floor penthouse features a 22-unit computer lab, the Frederick Douglass study lounge, and seminar space.
-Sykes Union also houses 17 meeting rooms accommodating groups from five to 500.
+Sykes Union has 20 meeting rooms located throughout the building on all floors accommodating groups from five to 500.

 For information concerning Sykes Student Union, call the Information Center at 610-436-3360/2984.